Akshith-Ullal/home/_pages/about.md

   - /about.html
 ---

+I am a Research Engineer at the [University of Florida's Intelligent Clinical Care Center (IC3)](https://ic3.center.ufl.edu/).
+My research focuses on developing AI-enabled avatar-human and avatar-scene interactions in Mixed Reality.
+I also work on developing explainable AI algorithms to enhance the interpretability of ML models, particularly in the healthcare field.

-I am an Electrical and Computer Engineering (ECE) PhD candidate at the [Robotics and Autonomous Systems Lab](https://lab.vanderbilt.edu/rasl/) at [Vanderbilt University](https://www.vanderbilt.edu/).
-My research is focused on developing motion planning algorithms using [optimization and machine learning techniques](https://www.youtube.com/watch?v=hGTkYm9YuL8&t=1s) that efficiently and naturalistically  map [locomotion](https://www.youtube.com/watch?v=_h_z-2WbFI0) and [human-object interactions](https://www.youtube.com/watch?v=9drgJpYwI6A) between remote environments in Mixed Reality (MR).
-The goal is to have realistic, collaborative [telepresence-like interaction](https://engineering.vanderbilt.edu/news/2022/vanderbilt-researcher-receives-nearly-2-7-million-in-nsf-and-nih-funding-to-explore-how-augmented-reality-can-ease-loneliness-in-older-adults/), that is able to simulate in-person interactions through life-sized photorealistic avatars.
-I also work on developing data-driven human computer/ robot systems for vulnerable populations of older adults and individuals with autism using physiological sensing, signal processing, and machine learning techniques.
+I completed my PhD at the [Robotics and Autonomous Systems Lab](https://lab.vanderbilt.edu/rasl/) at [Vanderbilt University](https://www.vanderbilt.edu/).
+My research there focused on developing motion planning algorithms using [optimization and machine learning techniques](https://www.youtube.com/watch?v=hGTkYm9YuL8&t=1s) that efficiently and naturalistically  map [locomotion](https://www.youtube.com/watch?v=_h_z-2WbFI0) and [human-object interactions](https://www.youtube.com/watch?v=9drgJpYwI6A) between remote environments in Mixed Reality (MR).
+The goal was to achieve realistic, collaborative [telepresence-like interaction](https://engineering.vanderbilt.edu/news/2022/vanderbilt-researcher-receives-nearly-2-7-million-in-nsf-and-nih-funding-to-explore-how-augmented-reality-can-ease-loneliness-in-older-adults/), that is able to simulate in-person interactions through life-sized photorealistic avatars.

-My primary research interests lie in the fields of Augmented Reality (AR), Virtual Reality (VR), data science, machine learning, AI, graphics, and Human-Computer Interaction (HCI).
 I am fortunate to have been advised by [Nilanjan Sarkar](https://engineering.vanderbilt.edu/bio/nilanjan-sarkar) during my PhD and [Marjorie Skubic](https://engineering.missouri.edu/faculty/marjorie-skubic/) during my master's degree.

 Education
 ======
-* Ph.D in Electrical and Computer Engineering, Vanderbilt University, 2024 (expected)
+* Ph.D in Electrical and Computer Engineering, Vanderbilt University, 2024
 * M.S. in Electrical and Computer Engineering, University of Missouri - Columbia, 2018
 * B.Tech. in Electronics and Communication Engineering, Visvesvaraya Technological University, India, 2015